shellspec/website/index.md

 Those features provide fast testing cycles.

-And more, shellspec implements parallel execution.
+And more, ShellSpec implements parallel execution.
 It may increase speed running tests depending on your tests and the testing hardware.

 For those who care about the order of test execution,